Emergency Response Plan

 Take the following steps when an individual is attempting or threatening to commit suicide on campus:

-If the student has a weapon, do not try to take it physically or through force.
+If the person has a weapon, do not try to take it physically or through force.
 Professional assistance will be determined by a qualified professional.

-If you suspect a student has ingested a substance or pills, ask what substance he/she has ingested.
+If you suspect a person has ingested a substance or pills, ask what substance he/she has ingested.
 Save the bottle and turn it over to EMT’s.

 Mental Health Counselors: